appinho/SDCND_P4_AdvancedLaneFinding/writeup_report.md

 #### 4. Polynomial fit

 The code of the polynomial fit can again be found in `lane_finding.py` under the function `fit_polynomial()`.
 Then, the warped image is investigated for peaks in the histogram of their x-values to find the x-position of the lane beginnings.
+The beginnings are meant to be the starting at the bottom of the image or in other words as close as possible to the ego vehicle.

-The resulting histogram of the test image can be seen here:
+The resulting histograms of the test image can be seen here:

 ![alt text][image7]

+The clear peaks indicate that finding the beginning of the lanes is not to hard for this example.

 Next, a polynomial of second degree is fit through the defined sliding windows.
 The result of the polynomial fit can be seen here:

 ![alt text][image8]